zainabaltahoo/website/content/en/slides/350/django-forms/index.md

   - Very similar to models
 - Use forms in views that accept user input
   - Standard steps to using forms
+- Include the form in our template inside the form tag
+  - Add also {% csrf_token %}

 ---